 This press release was authored by the IEEE marketing department (represented by Jeff Pane) after interviewing 802.11 subject-matter experts Michael Montemurro, Laurent Cariou, and Vinko Erceg (EHT SG) and Allan Jones and Kate Meng (RTA TIG).
 The press release is being notified to the WG and will be notified to the EC for comment.

+The following comment will be referred to IEEE publication staff for consideration during final publication editing: “1st paragraph 1st sentence simplify to: "IEEE today announced the formation of..."”

 Press Release: